hknd23/idcempy/docs/zmiopc_tutorial.rst

   import urllib
   from zmiopc import zmiopc

-  # Import the "Youth Tobacco Consumption" dataset described above
+  # Import the "Youth Tobacco Consumption" dataset.

   url='https://github.com/hknd23/zmiopc/blob/main/data/tobacco_cons.csv'
   data=pd.read_stata(url)

-**2. Estimation of the ZiOP model.**
+Our data is now a `pandas` DataFrame, and we can proceed to estimate the ZiOP model as follows.

 .. testcode::

-  # Define a list of variable names (strings) X,Y,Z:
+  # First, you should define a list of variable names of X, Z, and Y.
+  # X = The covariates of the ordered probit stage.
+  # Z = The covariates of the inflation (split-population) stage.
+  # Y = The ordinal outcome variable.

   X = ['age', 'grade', 'gender_dum']
   Z = ['gender_dum']
   Y = ['cig_count']

-X is the list of variables in the Ordered Probit equation (second-stage).
-Z is the list of variables in the split-probit equation (first-stage).
-Y is the outcome variable.

 The package sets a default start value of .01 for all parameters.
 Users can modify it by creating an array with their desired values, define such array as `pstart` and add it to as an argument in the model function.